Gas spring: Principle of operation

 A gas spring consists of a sealed cylinder filled with a charge of high-pressure gas, a piston rod attached to a piston with a sliding seal, and some oil.
 The piston (or the cylinder wall) contains a number of channels that allow the gas to transfer between the lower chamber (between the piston and the closed end of the cylinder) and the upper chamber (between the piston and the head cap).
-This causes the pressure in both chambers to equilibrate no matter how far the piston is pushed down the tube.
+This causes the pressure in both chambers to equalize no matter how far the piston is pushed down the tube.

 In the ideal case of a piston moving with zero friction through a fully sealed cylinder, there are two key phenomena which can be thought of as acting simultaneously inside the spring as it is compressed.
-Firstly, as the spring is compressed and the piston rod is pushed into the cylinder, the effective volume of the cylinder decreases due to the extra space now being occupied by the solid piston rod.
-This would be the case even if there were no piston attached to the rod, as the only changing factor is the cylindrical volume of the rod itself.
-Second, the bottom of the piston always experiences a greater force opposite to the compressing action than the top.
-Even though the compressed gas exerts an equal amount of force on all the inner surfaces of the cylinder and piston rod, the force contribution in the direction of travel is practically zero for the sides of the rod, but nearly total for the bottom of the rod.
-The addition of a piston to the end of the rod thus does not alter the net forces involved, but instead partially separates the cylinder into two volumes with restricted flow of gas and oil between them, through flow-restriction channels in either the piston or the cylinder wall.
+Firstly, as the spring is compressed and the piston rod is pushed into the cylinder, the gaseous volume of the cylinder decreases due to the extra space now being occupied by the solid piston rod.
+This would be the case even if there were no piston attached to the rod, as the volume of the rod displaces an equal volume of gas, but the total volume of the enclosing cylinder remains a constant.
+This means the pressure of the gas increases.
+Second, the bottom of the piston always experiences a greater force opposite to the compressing action than the top, because pressure is a scalar quantity: it acts equally in all directions.
+The gas on both sides of the piston will be at equal pressure due to the equalizing channels, but the gas in the "lower" chamber has more surface area of the piston available to push on than the gas in the "upper" chamber, due to the rod.
+Since pressure is force per unit area, more area at the same pressure necessarily means more force.
+This is the reason the piston is present.

-Gas springs whose pistons have fine holes in them for damping are called slow-damper springs and are common on safety gates and doors.